Frequently asked questions by those considering a PhD or a Masters by Research.

 What are the tuition fees for graduate research programs?

 Domestic students do not pay tuition fees for research study.
-These students are offered graduate research places under the Commonwealth Government's Research Training Scheme (RTS).
-Research Training Scheme places are Commonwealth supported with a Commonwealth Supported Place (CSP) exemption for the normal duration of the course.
+These students are offered graduate research places under the Commonwealth Government's Research Training Program (RTP).

 International student should consult the Future Students Admissions and applications Fees web page for details about calculating your fees, the cost of living in Melbourne, and the Overseas Student Health Cover (OSHC).